The hard-nosed Kiwi

 Don Denton played his first match in almost five years for Northamptonshire.
 Nothing odd there, except he had lost part of one leg in the interim while serving in the Great War.
 Denton played three times with his disability, scoring 119 runs at 23.80.

 Avishka Gunawardene, born today, hit the headlines in 1999 when he put on 145 in 20 overs with Romesh Kaluwitharana as Sri Lanka tried to chase Australia's 310 in Melbourne.
 He scored a career-best 132 against West Indies in the ICC Knockout in 2000.
-But a regular berth proved elusive.
-In 2007, Gunawardene joined the ICL, effectively ending his international career.
-However Sri Lanka Cricket lifted the ban on ICL players in 2008 so he resumed playing domestic cricket.
+But a regular berth proved elusive and in 2007, Gunawardene joined the ICL, effectively ending his international career.

 Louis Stricker, born today, played as an opening bat for Transvaal and took part in 13 Tests for South Africa against England and Australia between 1909 and 1912, but he failed to reach fifty in any of them.
 For Transvaal against HDG Leveson-Gower's MCC team in 1910 he (101) and JW Zulch (176) scored 215 together in two hours and 20 minutes, which then constituted a record for the first wicket against a touring side in South Africa.

 A 32-ball 60 from Kieron Pollard and an aggressive showing on the field helped Mumbai Indians clinch their first IPL title in six attempts.
 They overcame five-time finalists Chennai Super Kings in the final in Kolkata, bringing an end to a tournament beset with spot-fixing and betting scandals.